Skip to Content

 How do I apply for TANF in Georgia?

-After your application is filed, an interview will be arranged by a staff person from DFCS to determine your eligibility.
+After your application is received, an interview will be arranged by a staff person from DFCS to determine your eligibility, either in person or over the phone.

 (877) 423-4746